 Sarah van Overeem-van der Tholen (business coordinator at Witte de With Center for Contemporary Art, Rotterdam, board member Art Table, Netherlands)

-Astrid Vargas (conservation biologist, Commonland, Tompkins Conservation, Spain/Netherlands)
+Astrid Vargas (conservation biologist, Commonland, Tompkins Conservation, Spain)

 Morgan Catalina (founder of Out-of-Office, independent cultural event producer and curator, Children of the Light, Studio Iris van Herpen, USA)